alkerway/hls-simulator/README.md

 ## Step 1: Starting a Session

-Clicking `Start Session` will start the vod-to-live manifest timer.
+Clicking `Start Session` will return a session Id and start the vod-to-live manifest timer.
 A manifest level request 60 seconds after the `startSession` call will return a manifest around 60 seconds long.

 > Curl equivalent: `curl http://localhost:8880/startSession` will return the session start time in seconds, and a sessionId (e.g. "abc") to match the startTime and following messages (below).